sachinkumar726/Login-Page/README.md

 ## Features:
 - User Registration: Users can create a new account by providing a username, email, and password.
 Basic form validation is implemented.
 - User Login: Users can log in using their email and password.
 Session-based authentication is used to manage user sessions.
-- User Profile Page: After login, users are redirected to a profile page displaying their username and email.
-This page is only accessible to logged-in users.
+- User Profile Page: After login, users are redirected to a Hom page.This page is only accessible to logged-in users.
 - Logout Functionality: Users can log out, ending their session.
 - Error Handling: Proper error handling is implemented for scenarios such as duplicate users and incorrect passwords.